airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 Estimate Trace Messages are used by connectors to inform the orchestrator about how much data they expect to move within the sync.
 This ise useful to present the user with estimates of the time remaining in the sync, or percentage complete.
 An example of this would be for every stream about to be synced from a databse to provde a `COUNT (*) from {table_name} where updated_at > {state}` to provide an estimate of the rows to be sent in this sync.

-`AirbyteEstimateTraceMessage` should be emitted early in th sync to provide an early estimate of the sync's duration.
+`AirbyteEstimateTraceMessage` should be emitted early in the sync to provide an early estimate of the sync's duration.
 Multiple `AirbyteEstimateTraceMessage`s can be sent for the same stream, and an updated estimate will replace the previous value.

 ## AirbyteControlMessage